-Eligible parents are those who have satisfied Section 152 of the Internal Revenue Code of 1954 and who present such proof to the custodian of an educational record.
+Eligible parents are those who have satisfied Section 152 of the Internal Revenue Code of 1954 and who present such proof to the Office of the Registrar.
 Normally the proof will be a certified copy of the parent's most recent Federal Income Tax Form.